-treatment is benefic: Class II: Conditio agreement that the procedure or ial, useful, and effective. ons for which there is conflicting a divergence of opinion about the Class II: Condition evidence and/or a ons for which there is conflicting a divergence of opinion about the evidence and/or a a divergence of opinion about the evidence and/or a a divergence of opinion about the userumess/ emcacy at a mua addinua au tuaatmaant - • Class IIa: Weig ght of evidence/ opinion is in favour of usefulness/ e efficacy. • Class IIb: Usefulness/ efficacy is less well evidence/ opinion. • - ns for which there is evidence and/ or that the procedure/ treatment is not general agreement the procedule, deculient is not
+- Class I: Conditions for which there is evidence for and/or general agreement that the procedure or treatment is beneficial, useful, and effective. - Class II: Conditions for which there is conflicting evidence and/or a divergence of opinion about the usefulness/ efficacy of a procedure or treatment. - Class IIa: Weight of evidence/ opinion is in favour of usefulness/ efficacy. - Class IIb: Usefulness/ efficacy is less well established by evidence/ opinion. - Class III: Conditions for which there is evidence and/ or general agreement that the procedure/ treatment is not useful/ effective and in some cases may be harmful.